Preparing for Increases in the Construction Sector

 While some companies may turn to banks for a line of credit, they will likely find that lending to small business remains slow despite a growing economy.
 Rather than dealing with the mountains of paperwork and untold amounts of time that bank loan applications and decisions require, companies who are looking for a more streamlined process should investigate invoice factoring.

-At Capstone Business Funding, LLC, we value our partners’ time.
+At Capstone Capital Group, LLC, we value our partners’ time.
 We understand that the hours spent filling out banking forms would be better invested in our business.
 We offer pre-approval to prospective clients so you can better understand your chances of approval.

 When your business is in need of funding, you shouldn’t have to wait.
-That’s why Capstone Business Funding is committed to quickly helping businesses.
+That’s why Capstone Capital Group is committed to quickly helping businesses.
 With flexible structuring and multiple options available, our factoring programs are designed to provide our partners with the assistance they need to move forward and grow their businesses.

 If you’re ready to investigate whether factoring is a viable option for your business, don’t hesitate to give us a call at 212-755-3636 or apply now.